dailybruin/brand/stack/readme.md

 **Medium description:** Data journalism and newsroom tech blog from the Daily Bruin

 **Long description:** The Stack is Daily Bruin’s data journalism and newsroom tech blog.
-We investigate public data, discuss our experiments with technology and apply quantitative insights to UCLA life.
+We investigate public data, experiment with technology and apply quantitative insights to real life.

-**Meta description (around 155 chars for SEO)**: The Stack is Daily Bruin’s data journalism and newsroom tech blog.
-We investigate public data, discuss technology experiments and apply quantitative insights.
+**Meta description (around 155 chars for SEO)**: Daily Bruin’s data journalism and newsroom tech blog.
+We investigate public data, experiment with technology and apply quantitative insights to real life.